Walks & lookouts

 "A Quorn Historic Buildings Walk" is one walk promoted in Quorn.
 Brochure providing directions and information on this walk is available from the Flinders Ranges Visitor Information Centre in Railway Terrace, Quorn.

-Quorn Foothill Flora walk
+Quorn Flora Reserve walk

 Powell Gardens was established to promote the use of native plants in home and public gardens.
 The garden has native plant species found to occur within a radius of 30km of Quorn.
 The 500 or so plants are mostly shrubs, grasses and groundcovers they provide contrast to the neighbouring tall grove of trees and Capowie Creek's red gums.